-In England and Wales much of the key data collected by ICNARC is also available in the CCDS from NHS Digital or the SAIL datalink Wales.
-However, both the ICNARC and CCDS data can be subject to different delays during collection, consolidation and dissemination and therefore either source may be incomplete at any one time-point.
-Both sources are therefore combined to provide information about ICU/HDU care for participants in England and Wales.
+In England and Wales the key data collected by ICNARC is available in the CCDS from NHS Digital or the SAIL datalink Wales.
+The ICNARC data is available in a more timely manner and is the primary source of information about ICU/HDU care for participants in England and Wales, but the CCDS may be used where participants are transferred outside the hospital in which they were randomised.